-A tender must be considered unsuitable where it does not relate to the subject matter of the contract and a request to participate must be considered unsuitable where the economic operator is in an exclusion situation or does not meet the selection criteria 142.
+A tender must be considered unsuitable where it does not relate to the subject matter of the contract and a request to participate must be considered unsuitable where the economic operator is in an exclusion situation or does not meet the selection criteria.

-- b) Where the services can only be provided by a single economic operator and for any of the following reasons: - (i) the aim of the procurement is the creation or acquisition of a unique work of art or artistic performance; - (ii) competition is absent for technical reasons; - (iii) the protection of exclusive rights including intellectual property rights must be ensured. - The exceptions set out in points (ii) and (iii) must only apply when no reasonable alternative or substitute exists and the absence of competition is not the result of an artificial narrowing down of the parameters when defining the procurement. - c) In so far as is strictly necessary where, for reasons of extreme urgency brought about by unforeseeable events, it is impossible to comply with the applicable time limits and where the justification of such extreme urgency is not attributable to the contracting authority. - Operations carried out in crisis situations must be considered to satisfy the test of extreme urgency.
-The authorising officer by delegation, where appropriate in concertation with the other authorising officers by delegation concerned, must establish that a situation of extreme urgency exists and must review his decision regularly with regard to the principle of sound financial management 143. - d) Where a service contract follows a design contest and is to be awarded to the winner or to one of the winners; in the latter case, all winners must be invited to participate in the negotiations.
+b) Where the services can only be provided by a single economic operator and for any of the following reasons:

+(i) the aim of the procurement is the creation or acquisition of a unique work of art or artistic performance;

+- (ii) competition is absent for technical reasons; - (iii) the protection of exclusive rights including intellectual property rights must be ensured.

+The exceptions set out in points (ii) and (iii) must only apply when no reasonable alternative or substitute exists and the absence of competition is not the result of an artificial narrowing down of the parameters when defining the procurement.

+c) In so far as is strictly necessary where, for reasons of extreme urgency brought about by unforeseeable events, it is impossible to comply with the applicable time limits and where the justification of such extreme urgency is not attributable to the contracting authority.

-Annex I to the FR, points 11 and 39.
+&lt;sup>142 Annex I to the FR, points 11 and 39.

-Annex I to the FR, point 11(2).
+&lt;sup>143 Annex I to the FR, point 11(2).